 - Eat chocolate.
 Dark chocolate, that is!
 Dark chocolate is over 65% polyphenol-rich cocoa and lowers blood pressure when enjoyed in moderation.

-Dietary guidelines can be strict, and it can be difficult to stay committed.
 Try incorporating two of the above tips to fuel your heart and body with a variety of nutritious foods, and follow more rules over time.

-Along with the above mentioned tips, a heart-healthy diet also limits the intake of sodium, saturated and trans fat, added sugars, and alcohol.
+Along with the above-mentioned tips, a heart-healthy diet also limits the intake of sodium, saturated and trans fat, added sugars, and alcohol.
 We put together 3 heart-healthy recipes for you to enjoy.

-Tangy cider vinegar, sweet honey, crunchy pine nuts, and fresh mint come together to make an amazing glaze in this healthy, roasted winter squash recipe.
-If you use delicata, the whole squash—including the gorgeous skin—is edible.
+Honey-Glazed Roasted Delicata Squash Tangy cider vinegar, sweet honey, crunchy pine nuts, and fresh mint come together to make an amazing glaze in this healthy, roasted winter squash recipe.
+If you use delicata, the whole squash including the gorgeous skin is edible.

 Ingredients